isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2153.md

 ---
-title: Substrate Mixing and Packing Machine
+title: Sterilizer Equipment
 permalink: /productivity-solutions-grant/solutionrepo/solution2153
 ---

 ### Description

-A machine that mix and fill substrate bags with various nutrients that's necessary for growing of crops.
+A machine that eliminates harmful microorganisms and pathogens for healthy growth of produce, e.g. Autoclave or steam steriliser for seed, soil or media treatment.

 ### Details of Solution